A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

 \begin{proposition} By minimizing the mutual information $I(S;c)$ between the mask $S$ and a class $c$, the leaked information from the attribution mask $S$ to the masked sample $\hx$ can be alleviated, resulting in enhanced fidelity of the evaluation results, following $I(c;\hx) \approx I(c;\hx|S)$. \end{proposition}

-The proof of the proposition is provided in Appx.~\ref{appd:proof}.
-In contrast to the prevalent existing benchmarks that assess attributions through feature removal, our benchmark {recovers} the features of the poisoned sample with those of the clean sample through the mask, i.e., $S\odot x \in x$.
+The proof of the proposition is provided in App.~\ref{appd:proof}.
+In contrast to the existing benchmarks using feature removal, our benchmark recovers the features of the poisoned sample with those of the clean sample through the mask.
 The recovered features which are part of the clean sample $x$ do not contain additional information related to the target class $\ty$.
 As a result, the leaked information from $S$ to class $\ty$ is negligible, if any.
 Thus, the evaluation process within our benchmark provides assurance of \textit{Attribution Verifiability}.
-This also highlights an intrinsic superiority of our benchmark over the perturbation-based methods that are inadvertently influenced by feature leakage.
+In App.~\ref{app_fidelity_exam}, further fidelity examination of \textit{Attribution Verifiability} for the used models and metrics is provided.

-Overall, our benchmark offers the desired level of assurance for fulfilling the essential fidelity criteria, which is not achieved by the previous benchmarking techniques.
+Thus, we theoretically show that it is not the mere existence of neural Trojans that yields benchmarking fidelity, but that BackX’s tailored strategies with tighter theoretical guarantees establish the backdoor-based route as a definitive pathway to fidelity.
+A further discussion is provided in App.~\ref{app:discussion}.
+Moreover, we formally establish that BackX offers the desired level of assurance for fulfilling the essential fidelity criteria, which is not achieved by the prior benchmarking techniques.